 A.W.
 Mellon Postdoctoral Fellowships

 The A.W.
 Mellon Postdoctoral Fellowship Program in the Humanities at UW-Madison is an interdisciplinary program providing postdoctoral fellowships in the humanities and humanistic social sciences.
-The program began in August, 2010 and builds upon well-established interdisciplinary initiatives on campus exploring in a variety of ways the broad question, "What is human?"
+The program began in August 2010 and builds upon well-established interdisciplinary initiatives on campus exploring in a variety of ways the broad question, "What is human?"
 These initiatives have been examining the transnational circulations of culture and power on a global landscape, questions of biocultures and biopolitics, and new ways of thinking about media in the context of the digital revolution.
 Each year the Mellon Postdoctoral Program focuses on a theme related to these initiatives.
-Themes to date have been World Citizenship (2010-2011), Life (2011-2012), and Media (2012-2013).
-The theme for 2013-2014 is Democracy.
+Themes to date have been World Citizenship (2010-2011), Life (2011-2012), Media (2012-2013), Democracy (2013-2014), and Religion and Secularism (2014-2015).
+The theme for 2015-2017 is Violences.

 Mellon Postdoctoral Fellows are invited to participate in any of the campus's many conferences, lectures, seminars, workshops, and other events sponsored by the Center for the Humanities and the Insitute for Research in the Humanities.
 (See irh.wisc.edu and www.humanities.wisc.edu for Institute and Center programs and events.)
 As members of the Institute, fellows are welcome as time and interest permit to attend the Institute's weekly Monday seminars (3:00P.M. - 5:00P.M.) and Tuesday follow-up lunch seminars (noon - 1:15P.M.) and to join the stimulating community of fellows for ongoing informal exchanges.

 More details, including application information and deadline, can be found here.